richardabendroth/remoter/README.md

 ```

 #### Composition
-For chaining, Remoters are meant to be fully compatible to Promises and vice versa:
+For Composition, Remoters are meant to be fully compatible to Promises and vice versa:

 |Chain call|Result||
 |----------|------|-|